santiagosayshey/Brain-Two/Computer Science/Databases & Ethical Data/Workshops/Workshop 4 - Preparation { Samuel Chau }.md

 From the examples given in lecture 7-3, we know that Dependants have Names, Birthdates, and Relationships.
 Two children in the company, who are not related, have the same names, birthdates, and relationships as each other.
 Explain, with a diagram if you prefer, why we would not be confused about which child is which, although neither has an ID or Staff number.
 ```

 Children are weak entities.
 They are totally dependant on a unique parent entity.
-In other words, there is total participation betywe
+In other words, there is total participation between a child and a parent.
 ## Question 4

 ```